-- Steroids are often given to rapidly reduce edema and decrease the chance of spinal cord venous infarction.
+- Steroids are given to reduce edema and decrease the chance of spinal cord venous infarction.
 The use of steroids in patients with compression from epidural metastatic disease is considered to be part of standard medical therapy. - Given the safety profile and efficacy of the lower dose of dexamethasone, we recommend a dexamethasone 10 mg IV loading dose followed by 4 mg oral/IV every 6 hours as maintenance.